 Surface Area: 1,080 acres

 We strive to keep the information on LakeLubbers as accurate as possible.
 However, if you’ve found something in this article that needs updating, we’d certainly love to hear from you!
 Please fill out our Content Correction form.

 Spread the word!
-Share our Pickerel Lake MI article with your fellow Lake Lubbers!
+Share our Pickerel Lake article with your fellow Lake Lubbers!